computer-vision/cvpr2017/README.md

 Figure 3<img src="https://github.com/computer-vision/cvpr2017/wiki/images/chamber.jpg" width="480px">

-1. Suppose you have a camera C and a kaleidoscopic imaging system consists of three mirrors pi_1, pi_2 and pi_3.
+1. Suppose you have a camera and a kaleidoscopic imaging system consists of two or three mirrors.
 2. Capture a single 3D point and its reflections.
 3. Suppose the 3D points and reflections are projected to *chambers* M_i (i=0,1,2,...) as illustrated in Figure 3.
 Detect them and obtain the 2D coordinates of them.
 Note that we assume that captured image is undistorted beforehand.
 4. Store the 2D coordinates into data/corners.txt as following format.